jovanovicjanna/unit1/project_1/crypto_wallet.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a digital ledger for a client who is local trader.
+The digital ledger will about ———— and is constructed using the software python.
+It will take one week to make and will be evaluated according to the criteria listed bellow.

 ## What is LiteCoin?

+Litecoin is a cryptocurrency founded in 2011, two years after Bitcoin, by a former Google engineer named Charlie Lee.
+It shares similar features with Bitcoin but has a different algorithm.
+The cryptocurrency's goal is to become a medium for daily transactions.
+Litecoin has a faster transaction processing time compared to Bitcoin.

+McFarlane, G. (2022, April 14).
+What is Litecoin (LTC)?
+Investopedia.
+Retrieved September 29, 2022, from https://www.investopedia.com/articles/investing/040515/what-litecoin-and-how-does-it-work.asp

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4.
-5.
-6.
+4. The electronic ledger allows user to enter just if the password is corect.
+5. The electronic ledger display 10 biggest transactions.
+6. The electronic ledger show transactions of last month.